 a) Approximately 300 companies are expected to attend the Design for Enterprises (DFE) Forum, “The Business of Designing to Improve Life” where they will learn how design can accelerate innovation, identify new markets, and achieve new business breakthroughs while addressing the challenges of local and global societies.

 b) The “Design to Improve Life” Student Forum is an interactive dialogue to engage approximately 200 thirteen to eighteen year old students in understanding how design no longer just an aesthetic function but is a key catalyst to resolve global issues.

 10. INDEX: Award 2011 Exhibition is produced by the Danish non-profit organisation, INDEX: Design to Improve Life®.
 The exhibition in Singapore is made possible with the support of Keppel Corporation.
 It is organised and hosted by the DesignSingapore Council.
 The main sponsors of the exhibition are Keppel Corporation and Den A.P.
 Mollerske Stottefond.
-ISSUED BY

 MINISTRY OF INFORMATION, COMMUNICATIONS & THE ARTS

 INDEX: DESIGN TO IMPROVE LIFE®